Sections: Pure, Games, Geometry, Physics, Large.

 Q: 1.
 How many people do we need for the probability of a match to be better than evens?

 Q: 2.
-If we ask the birthdays (or whatever) of a sequence of people, what's the expected number until we find the first match?
+If we ask the birthdays of a sequence of people, what's the expected number until we find the first match?

 Spoiler --- Top of page